 Keywords are important because this is what makes your content pop up in the search results when people search for those keywords.

-Use as many keywords as you can so that you can show up in multiple search results.
+Overall, use as many keywords as you can so that you can show up in multiple search results.

 4. Keyword-rich bio

-And on the topic of keywords, use them in your bio too!
+Now on the topic of keywords, use them in your bio too!
 You might be compelled to write irrelevant facts about yourself in your bio — don’t do it.
 This is precious real estate on your Pinterest For Business account.